erica-batra/erica-batra/README.md

 - AWS Certified Security - Specialty
 - CISSP

+## Little Facts (If You Care)

+- I still write bash scripts even when I should use Python.
+Old habits.
+- I keep a notebook with the top 10 IAM mistakes I see.
+It's longer than 10 now.
+- I prefer boring solutions.
+Boring usually means reliable.
+- I like to document what broke and why, not just what I fixed.

 ## What I'm Learning Right Now

 **IAM federation in practice.** The documentation makes it sound straightforward.
 It's not.
 There are edge cases everywhere, and the trust relationships get complicated fast.